SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 > Depending on whether you're in a Dev Space terminal or in a container, the actual paths shown in the list may differ.

-You can of course just check if `btp` can be found:
+You can of course just check if `btp` can be found, for example:

 ```bash
 user: user $ which btp